syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ## UI Selection

-The SfListView allows selecting items either programmatically or by touch interactions.
-To enable selection, set the [SfListView.SelectionMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionMode.html) property value to other than `None`.
+The SfListView allows selecting items either programmatically or touch interactions by setting the [SfListView.SelectionMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionMode.html) property value to other than `None`.
 The control has different selection modes to perform selection operations as listed as follows:

  * None: Allows disabling selection.
  * Single: Allows selecting single item only.
-When clicking on the selected item, selection not cleared.
+When clicking on the selected item, selection not will not be cleared.
 This is the default value for `SfListView.SelectionMode`.
  * SingleDeselect: Allows selecting single item only.
 When clicking on the selected item, selection gets cleared.
  * Multiple: Allows selecting more than one item.
 Selection is not cleared when selecting more than one items.
-When you click on the selected item, selection gets cleared.
+When clicking on the selected item, selection gets cleared.

-The SfListView allows selecting items on different gestures such as tap, double tap, and hold.
-This can be achieved by setting the [SfListView.SelectionGesture](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionGesture.html).
+The SfListView allows selecting items on different gestures such as tap, double tap, and hold by setting the [SfListView.SelectionGesture](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionGesture.html).
 The default value for the `SfListView.SelectionGesture` is [TouchGesture.Tap](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.TouchGesture.html).

 {% tabs %}
 {% highlight xaml %}